 Prescription and over-the-counter medications which must be given during school hours require a signed authorization form completed by a parent and physician.
 Authorization forms may be obtained from the school office.
-Authorized medications must be supplied in the original container and have a pharmacy label with instructions that match the physician's written authorization.
+Authorized medications must be supplied in the original container with a valid expiration date and have a pharmacy label with instructions that match the physician's written authorization.
 Over-the-counter medications must be in an unopened container.
 Schools may only accept up to a 20-day supply.
 The medication must be transported to school by a parent or guardian, where it will be counted and signed in by the parent and school staff.

 Only trained school staff may administer medications, which includes inhalers.
 No medications may be administered by injection except for an epi-pen injection, which may be administered by a trained staff member in a life-threatening emergency.
 We understand that some students may need to carry and self-administer insulin or asthma inhalers.
-An elementary student who carries and self-administers these medications must have a Medication Exception form completed in addition to the standard Authorization for Administration of Medication at School form.
-A backup supply of the same medication provided by the parent/guardian must be stored with school staff.
+An elementary student who carries and self-administers these medications must have a doctor's note and completed Authorization for Administration of Medication at School form.
+A backup supply of the same medication provided by the parent/guardian is recommended to be stored with school staff.
 This is in accordance with Washington State Law and La Center School District policy.